Toggle site contrast Toggle Contract

 • Our Trust faces the ninth highest repairs backlog costs of all healthcare trusts in England.

-We will of course continue to make sure that all our services, in whatever building they may be based, can continue safely and effectively for our patients while we work towards refurbishing current facilities or replacing them with brand new buildings, as and when smaller amounts of funding become available.
+We are working hard to make sure that all our services, in whatever building they may be based, can continue safely and effectively for our patients while we work towards refurbishing current facilities or replacing them with brand new buildings, as and when smaller amounts of funding become available.

 Delivering 21st century healthcare in 20th century buildings